Treehouse of Horror: Wraparounds

 The first four Treehouse of Horror episodes had brief wraparounds that occurred before each segment and loosely tied together all three stories.
 "Treehouse of Horror" was the only one that actually included a treehouse as a setting.
 In that episode, Bart and Lisa sat in it telling stories to each other.
 "Treehouse of Horror II" presented all of the segments as being nightmares of Lisa, Bart and Homer; "Treehouse of Horror III" had Lisa, Bart and Grampa telling stories at a Halloween party; and "Treehouse of Horror IV" is presented by Bart in a parody of Rod Serling's Night Gallery.
 After a few years, the amount of broadcast time for an episode was shortened, allowing less time to tell a proper story.
 There were no wraparounds for "Treehouse of Horror V" because they had been cut to make more time for the segments.
-Following that, the writers permanently dropped them (until "Treehouse of Horror Presents: Simpsons Wicked This Way Comes").
+Following that, the writers permanently dropped them (excluding "Treehouse of Horror Presents: Simpsons Wicked This Way Comes").